aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 - Save below MariaDBDashboard.json on your local system.

-  We need to import this MariaDBDashboard.json file from Grafana UI to configure our Grafana Dashboard using datasourse as : Prometheus.
+ Once we logged-in to the Grafana-UI using our credentials, We need to import this MariaDBDashboard.json file from Grafana UI to configure our Grafana Dashboard using datasourse as : Prometheus.

 MariaDBDashboard.json